Addressing Maximization Bias in Reinforcement Learning with Two-Sample Testing: Introduction

 \cite{d2016estimating}, \cite{lan2020maxmin}, among others, have shown that both over- and underestimation of $Q$-values might not always be harmful, depending on, e.g., the stochasticity of the environment, the difference of the action-values, the size of the action space, or the time horizon.
 We argue that a competitive estimator of the MEV should thus be able to interpolate between over- and underestimation via an interpretable hyperparameter, enabling it to deal with a diverse set of environments.
-Furthermore, the estimator should obey a variance bound and, for practical application, should be fast and stable to compute.
+Furthermore, the estimator should obey a variance bound \rdd{similar to competitors like the ME and DE to avoid trading a smaller absolute bias for a significantly increased variance bound.
+In addition,} for practical application, \rdd{the estimator} should be fast and stable to compute.
 Fulfilling these criteria, we propose an estimator based on two-sample testing for the mean, named $T$-Estimator (TE).
 The idea is to get a statistically significant statement of whether one mean is truly larger than others.
-Consequently, the hyperparameter is the level of significance $\alpha$, a familiar quantity for researchers and practitioners from diverse application domains.
+Consequently, the hyperparameter is the level of significance $\alpha$.
 The ME is shown to be a special case of the TE with $\alpha = 0.5$.
 Building on the two-sample test statistic, we further consider a generalization termed $K$-Estimator (KE), which is characterized by a suitable kernel function and can smooth the discontinuities around testing decisions of the TE.
-We theoretically and empirically analyze the TE and KE regarding their biases and variances, for which general sharp bounds are derived.
-Using those newly defined estimators, we propose RL algorithms for the table-based case and with DNNs as function approximators.
-Since the two-sample testing procedure incorporates variance estimates of the involved variables, we employ an online variance update routine \citep{d2019exploiting} in the table-based scenario, and the framework of the Boostrapped DQN (BDQN, \citealt{osband2016deep}) in the DNN setting.
+We theoretically and empirically analyze the TE and KE regarding their biases and variances, for which general bounds are derived.
+Using \rdd{these} newly defined estimators, we propose RL algorithms for \rdd{both} the \rd{tabular} case and with DNNs as function approximators.
+Since the two-sample testing procedure incorporates variance estimates of the involved variables, we employ an online variance update routine \citep{d2019exploiting} in the \rd{tabular} scenario, and the framework of the Boostrapped DQN (BDQN, \citealt{osband2016deep}) in the DNN setting. \rd{Furthermore, we prove the convergence of the algorithm for the tabular case.}